 - While there is a drawbridge, it is only for decoration.
 It does not go up or down.

 - One feature that I bet most Disney guests don’t notice is that the clock on the exterior of the castle does not use the Roman numeral for four.
 Because the original story of Cinderella dates back to a time before the use of IV, the numeral four is labeled IIII.

 - There is also Cinderella’s Royal Table restaurant inside the castle where you can dine with Disney Princesses in a fairytale setting.

-- Hidden to park guests, is the Disney Cinderella Suite that is actually insider the upper levels of the castle.
+- Hidden to park guests, is the Disney Cinderella Suite which is actually inside the upper levels of the castle.
 This suite sleeps up to 6 people and is available only to those whom the Disney company chooses to gift it to or through special sweepstakes giveaways.

 - There are three elevators inside the castle.
-One that takes guests to Cinderella’s Royal Table, one that takes guest to the Cinderella Suite and one that is used by staff to access the Utilidor.
+One that takes guests to Cinderella’s Royal Table, one that takes guests to the Cinderella Suite, and one that is used by staff to access the Utilidor.

 - The moat surrounding the castle in Magic Kingdom contains over 3 million gallons of water.

 - Each night, Tinker Bell takes flight from atop Cinderella Castle to begin the “Once Upon a Time” light projection show.

 - Each evening after the park officially closes, Cinderella Castle is illuminated in lights for a secret “Kiss Goodnight.”
 If you are lucky to still be in the Magic Kingdom, you will hear “Wish Upon A Star” followed by the words from Roy Disney’s dedication speech for Magic Kingdom.

 - While there is one other Cinderella Castle (in Disneyland Tokyo), the Magic Kingdom castle is larger by a few feet.

-Have you noticed all the remarkable features on Cinderella castle?
+Have you noticed all the remarkable features of Cinderella Castle?
 What were you most surprised to hear about?